jopereira/jopereira.github.io/_pages/about.md

 My work focuses on **dependable distributed systems**.
 I am interested mainly in **data management**, including storage systems, replication and transactions, polyglot systems and polystores (see [CloudMdsQL](http://dx.doi.org/10.1007/s10619-015-7185-y) and [TiQuE](http://vldb.org/pvldb/volumes/16/paper/TiQuE%3A%20Improving%20the%20Transactional%20Performance%20of%20Analytical%20Systems%20for%20True%20Hybrid%20Workloads)), and in **group communication**, including consensus and gossip-based protocols for large-scale systems (see [HyParView](http://dx.doi.org/10.1109/DSN.2007.56) and [PlumTree](http://dx.doi.org/10.1109/SRDS.2007.27)).
 I am also interested in tools for testing, evaluating, and monitoring distributed systems.

 ## News
+- *Fall/2024* Visiting the [Carnegie Mellon Database Group](https://db.cs.cmu.edu/) with the [CMU-PT Visiting Faculty and Researchers Program](https://cmuportugal.org/media/cmu-portugal-will-be-hosting-18-research-visitors-to-carnegie-mellon-in-2024/).

-- *18/07/2024* Our paper "When Amnesia Strikes: Understanding and Reproducing Data Loss Bugs with Fault Injection" has been accepted at VLDB'2024.
+- *18/07/2024* Our paper "When Amnesia Strikes: Understanding and Reproducing Data Loss Bugs with Fault Injection" has been accepted at [VLDB'2024](https://vldb.org/2024/?program-schedule).
 - *14/06/2024* Invited talk at [SiMoD Workshop](https://sfu-dis.github.io/simod/keynote_and_invited.html) (with [SIGMOD/PODS 2024](https://2024.sigmod.org/)).
-- *05/06/2024* Our paper "Databases in Edge and Fog Environments : A Survey" has been acceted at ACM CSUR.
+- *05/06/2024* Our paper "Databases in Edge and Fog Environments : A Survey" has been acceted at [ACM CSUR](https://dl.acm.org/doi/10.1145/3666001).
 - *22/02/2024* Our team got the second place in the 4th edition of the [IN3+ Award](https://premioin3mais.pt/vencedor-da-4a-edicao-do-premio-in3/).

 Old [news](/news/).